ghc/ghc/docs/users_guide/exts/poly_kinds.rst

 This kind is similar to the kind of ``ProxyKInvis``, but with a key difference: the type variables quantified by the ``forall`` are followed by an arrow (``->``), not a dot (``.``).
 This is a visible, dependent quantifier.
-It is visible in that it the user must pass in a type for ``k`` explicitly, and it is dependent in the sense that ``k`` appears later in the kind of ``ProxyKVis``.
+It is visible in that the user must pass in a type for ``k`` explicitly, and it is dependent in the sense that ``k`` appears later in the kind of ``ProxyKVis``.
 As a counterpart, the ``k`` binder in ``forall k. k -> Type`` can be thought of as an *invisible*, dependent quantifier.